psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 Wait for sometime, the kube scheduler pod has to restart now, once it is running again, you can click on the 'Check' button to verify that this task is now completed.

-Even after a few minutes if the kube-scheduler pod isn't restarted, then you may run the following command to fix the issue.
+Run the following command to restart kubelet.

 ```bash
 root@controlplane$ systemctl restart kubelet